IdentitySquare/RailsStack/README.md

 # 💎 Gems, Libraries & Services

 Pricing below are for a small to medium sized production application with more than 100 active users.
+Most external service's pricing are based on usage so will vary based on popularity of the app.

 ## Server